Japan-born Thai teenager fights to remain at 'home' despite deportation order | The Japan Times

 In January, at a gathering in Kofu, Won told his supporters and his classmates from junior high school why he didn’t appeal to the Supreme Court.

-“My lawyer told me that if I lose before the top court the only thing the court will give me is a letter telling me that I lost the case.
+“My lawyer told me that if I lose at the top court the only thing the court will give me is a letter telling me that I lost the case.
 I wouldn’t even see the faces of the judges who made the decision,” he said.

 “I wanted to appeal because I wanted to know why my plea was declined … But after learning that, I changed my mind.”